Macmachi/kaspapricebot/README.md

 ### Key Features 🌟

 - **Real-Time Kaspa Price Tracking**: Uses the CoinGecko API to track Kaspa cryptocurrency prices in USD.
 - **Price Change Alerts**: Notifies users when Kaspa's price changes by more than 5%.
 - **Price Recording**: Stores Kaspa price data in a CSV file for easy access.
 - **ATH (All-Time High) Management**: Records and alerts users when Kaspa reaches new historical highs.
 - **Integrated Discord Commands**: Allows users to fetch the current price of Kaspa directly through Discord commands.

 ---

+### Commands

+- `!kas`: Uses the CoinGecko API to track Kaspa cryptocurrency prices in USD.

+---